-- 1. State appropriations shall be expended or applied only to Access and Diversity grants. - Each institution is authorized to employ students under local work programs, and each university is authorized to employ students and graduate assistants pursuant to Board Policy No. 5:02:05:00. - Institutions may award scholarships and grants, in any of the programs listed below in Sections II.
-C. and D., to students who are full-time, part-time, out-of state, or Tennessee residents. - 4.
-The maximum amount of an individual academic service scholarship awarded for any one semester or summer session shall be the amount of the maintenance fees (and/or out-of-state tuition) for the semester or summer session plus an allowance for books and supplies.
-The maximum books and supplies allowance shall be commensurate with the book and supply allowance component of the standard student budget compiled by the institution's financial aid officer.
+- Schools Scholarships and Grant Programs - General Parameters - State appropriations shall be expended or applied only to desegregation grants. - Each school is authorized to employ students under local work programs.

+- Schools may award scholarships and grants, in any of the programs listed below in Section II.
+C., to students who are full-time, part-time, out-of-state, or Tennessee residents. - The maximum amount of an individual academic scholarship or grant awarded for any one term shall be the amount of the maintenance fees for the term plus an allowance for books and supplies.
+The maximum books and supplies allowance shall be commensurate with the book and supply allowance component of the standard student budget compiled by the school's financial aid office.
 The maximum amount that may be awarded to any individual during a single fiscal year shall not exceed the total amount of combined fees and book allowances defined herein.
-For the purposes of this policy, maintenance fees (and\or out-of-state tuition) shall be defined as all mandatory fees payable by a student for continued enrollment at the institution, including but not limited to debt service fees, student activity fees, and registration fees.
+For the purpose of this policy, maintenance fees shall be defined as all mandatory fees payable by a student for continued enrollment at the school.
 The maximum amount awarded to a part-time student shall be prorated based on the number of hours for which the student is enrolled.
-Refunds shall be handled in accordance with TBR refund policy outlined in TBR Guideline B-060.
-The provisions of this section do not apply to privately funded scholarships or grants.

-5. Each institution shall establish specific criteria for the scholarship programs listed below in Sections II.
-C. and D. Such criteria must meet the minimum limitations set forth in this TBR policy; however, the institution may set criteria which is more restrictive than the TBR policy.
-The written procedures implementing this policy and all requirements for eligibility, maintenance, and renewal shall be clearly published in the official catalog of the institution.
+Refunds shall be handled in accordance with TBR refund policy outlined in TBR Guideline TCAT-080.
+The provisions of this section do not apply to privately funded scholarships or grants. - Each school shall establish specific criteria and guidelines for administration of the scholarships and grant programs listed below in Section IIC.
+Such criteria must meet the minimum limitations set forth in this policy.
+The written procedures implementing this policy and all requirements for eligibility, maintenance, and renewal shall be approved by the Vice Chancellor for Colleges of Applied Technology prior to implementation and shall be published in the school's student handbook. - Funding Sources for Scholarships and Grant Programs - Academic Scholarships and School Grants may be funded by a maximum of 10% of the maintenance fees received by the school in any one year.
+An exception to this limitation may be made upon approval by the Chancellor and subsequent approval of the budget by TBR.